oysteinwangen/oysteinwangen/README.md

 - Google Firebase
 - Remix

-Other than this I'm currently a front-end development student at [Noroff - School of technology and digital media](https://www.noroff.no/)
+Other than this I recently completed front-end development studies at [Noroff - School of technology and digital media](https://www.noroff.no/)

 #### How to reach me 📫
 You can reach me by emailing [hello@wangen.digital](mailto:hello@wangen.digital)